 - MSP Recovery, LLC in its $32.6 billion business combination with Lionheart Acquisition Corp.
 II, a SPAC sponsored by Lionheart Equities

 - Transaction Committee of the Board of Directors of Norwegian Cruise Line in the $3.025 billion acquisition of Prestige Cruises International by Norwegian

 - Ontario Teachers’ Pension Plan in its acquisition of a majority stake in NVISION; in, together with Apollo Global Management, the acquisition of a controlling interest in CareerBuilder, LLC; and in, together with L Catterton and others, the sale of PetVet Care Centers, LLC

 - Polymer Group Inc. in connection with its $325 million sale to Blackstone

-- Quest Diagnostics Inc. in its acquisition of the U.S. laboratory services business of Oxford Immunotec Global PLC and in its acquisition of Blueprint Genetics
+- Quest Diagnostics Inc. in its $300 million pending acquisition of Haystack Oncology; its acquisition of the U.S. laboratory services business of Oxford Immunotec Global PLC; and in its acquisition of Blueprint Genetics

 - Sanofi in its $2.5 billion acquisition of Synthorx, Inc.

 - Sapient Corporation in connection with its $3.7 billion sale to Publicis Groupe